This course has been designed for Authorised Officer (AO) candidates wanting to perform non-protocol inspections of fruit and vegetables for export.

 After completing the eLearning and facilitated training, you are required to demonstrate your competency to a PEA, through an assessment.

-Refer to the HOR3002 Candidate Advice for more detailed information about the assessment competencies and requirements.
+Refer to the HOR3002 Competency and Assessment Requirements document for more detailed information about the assessment and competency requirements for this job function.

 If you have difficulty accessing these files, please visit web accessibility.